 Here you can select different multiplayer regions to play in.
 In most cases, you will want to select the region with the lowest latency (ms).

 Latency is the time it takes for information to go between you and the server.
 High latency affects the game in many negative ways.
 With high latency, you may notice other players stuttering or skipping around much more, as well as other animals may appear to be behave more erratically.

-Once you've customized all of these settings to your satisfaction, select a wolf from the wolf carousel on the left side of the screen, and hit "Set Up Game With Selected Wolf" to host your game!
+Once you've customized all of these settings to your satisfaction, hit "Set Up Game With Selected Wolf" and host your game!